 Dennis Kwok is a multi-instrumentalist, bandleader, performer, and composer based in Toronto.
-Originally from Calgary, his interest in jazz and improvised music lead him to further studies at Humber College in Toronto where he has stayed since.
+Originally from Calgary, his interest in jazz and improvised music lead him to Humber College where he completed his Bachelor of Music (Jazz Performance and Composition).
 As a saxophonist and woodwind doubler, he has studied under the likes of Pat Labarbera, Kirk MacDonald, Nina Martini-Dorey, Richard Thomson, Nadina Mackie Jackson and David Sussman among others.
-His versatility has led him to involvement in contrasting genres from the orchestra to the funk band including collaborations with JUNO award winner, Allison Au, GRAMMY award winner Pat Metheny, and the Toronto Symphony Orchestra.
+His versatility has led him to involvement in contrasting genres from the orchestra to the funk band including collaborations with JUNO award winner, Allison Au, Alex Dean, and the Toronto Symphony Orchestra.

 Dennis is currently an active performer in the Greater Toronto Area as a bandleader with the Dennis Kwok Jazz Orchestra, the Dennis Kwok Tentet, his quartet and many other projects as a sideman.
 He is currently a member of Mason Victoria's SONUSKAPOS Jazz Orchestra, the Rebirth of the Cool project and the Toronto Mendelssohn Choir.